-The Main Arena “Power Events” are always popular for those that like to show off some power combined with driving skill on a tractor, ATV or in a truck or car, with two Demolition Derbies, various tractor and truck pulls.
+Other Main Arena “Power Events” are always popular for those that like to show off some power combined with driving skill on a tractor, ATV or in a truck or car, with two Demolition Derbies, various tractor and truck pulls.
 (Note: Due to future maintenance & improvoements on the main arena, the mud bogs have been discontinued.)

 The “Power Events” aren’t just for adults.
 Little ones can show off the same in the Kiddie Pedal Pull, Youth Pedal Obstacle Course or the Big Wheel Race.

 Or show off some muscle cars in one of the Car Shows.
 Own a truck?
 We have a Truck Show for that.

 Don’t forget, no need to cook dinner.
 Feast on some of the delectable fair food delights as you stroll around the Main Arena.

 And while most readers do not have a license to fly a hot air balloon, visitors may delight in assuming the role of spectator for the Hare & Hound Balloon Races or the Bicycle Balloon Race, which will be fundraising for scholarships (fredgscholarships.org) and for the future Fred T. Grotenhuis Veterans Community Center, honoring Fred Grotenhuis, the original organizer of the Balloon Festival at the Warren County Farmers’ Fair.

 Listed is just a small sampling of over 50 different contests with multiple divisions and categories.
 Be sure to check out the Rules & Regs page online to see if you are eligible to participate, as some are restricted to Warren County residents and some are open to all participants.

 Admission is still only $7 for adults, $4 for children ages 5-12 and ages 4 and under are free.
 Parking is also free.